 “I would assume if they are using the MAUDE search engine that they are missing a lot of reports.
 MAUDE only goes back 10 years and the exact brand of mesh is not always specified.
 OIG (Office of Inspector General) estimates that 86% of adverse events are not submitted to the FDA so I fully agree that MAUDE is not not accurate in that it is just the starting point.”

-While the Wash U. researchers conclude the MAUDE database is not providing an accurate representation of mesh-related adverse events or trends, they suggest a national centralized system to track the mesh-related complications.
+While the Wash University researchers conclude that the MAUDE database is not providing an accurate representation of mesh-related adverse events or trends and they suggest a national centralized system to track the mesh-related complications.

 Tomes, founder of Device Events, which harvests FDA data in a usable format, believes a national device registry is not the answer since they are generally not open to the public.